govau/design-system-components/.github/ISSUE_TEMPLATE/-support-question.md

 ---
-name: "❓Support Question"
+name: "💬 Support question"
-about: "If you need support using the ui-kit (we are here to help)"
+about: "If you need support using the design system (the community is here to help)"

 ---